thacherT1D/webdevstuff/Promises/Promises.desc.md

 As you can see, the role of the `executor` callback function is to start an asynchronous I/O operation.
 If the operation generates an error, the callback invokes the `reject()` function, passing along the error.
 Invoking the `reject()` function permanently changes the state of the promise to rejected.

 If the operating doesn't generate an error, the callback invokes the `resolve()` function, passing along the results of the operation.
-If invoking the `resolve()` function throws a new error, the promise's state is permanently changed to rejected and the new error is passed along.
-Otherwise, the state is permanently changed to fulfilled and the results of the operation are passed along as intended.
+Invoking the `resolve()` function with a value other than another promise permanently changes the state of the promise to fulfilled.

-**NOTE:** An example of the `resolve()` function throwing an error is if had to
+**NOTE:** Believe it or not, a promise can be resolved with the state of another promise.
+It's a sophisticated technique which you'll practice shortly.
+Never the less, this is why the function is called `resolve()` and not `fulfill()`.

 A promise is **unresolved** while in the pending state.
 A promised is **resolved** when it's state is changed to either fulfilled or rejected.
 Once a promise is resolved, it's state can never change.

-To access a fulfilled promise's results, attach a callback to the `then()` method.
+If a promise is fulfilled, the results of the asynchronous I/O operation are ready.
+To access them, you use the `then()` method to register a callback.
+As soon as promise is fulfilled, the registered callbacks will be invoked with the operations results.

-To access a rejected promise's error, attach a callback to the `then()` method.
+On the other hand, if a promise is rejected, the error of the asynchronous I/O operation is ready.
+To access it, you use the `catch()` method to register a callback.
+As soon as promise is rejected, the registered callbacks will be invoked with the error.

 ```text
 ┌── new Promise(executor) ──┐                  ┌── then(onFulfilled) ──┐